fionaxichen/fionaxichen.github.io/README.md

 ## Question #2: We’d like to know if this change is cost-effective.
 How should we think about the cost-effectiveness of this change?
 Please be as specific as you can here.

-In this case, the average cost per first batch completion is the most effective metric to evaluate whether this is change is cost-effective or not. <br>
+In this case, the average cost per first batch completion is the most effective metric to evaluate whether this change is cost-effective or not. <br>

 Based on the Tableau chart, we can see that cost per first batch completion for all four channels have reduced when we initiate background check earlier.
 It is especially cost-effective for job search site channel, shopper referral bonus channel, and web search engine channel. <br>